Invalid email address

 • Is their audience the right gender and age?

-• Do they engage with their audience?
+• Does the influencer engage with their audience?

+Now, let’s take a look at how influencer marketing expert Lily Comba evaluated influencers for Seed.com.
 This is based on her discussion with Cody Wittick and Taylor Lagace on The Influencer Marketing Blueprint Podcast.

 The number of followers doesn't necessarily matter.
-An influencer could have 200,000 followers or 200 million.
-The odds are the influencer with 200,000 followers will convert better and want to work with your brand than the one with 200 million.
-Always look at engagement scores and base payment on it.
-Payments can also be based on a sliding scale that corresponds to their audience size and/or other performance metrics."
+An influencer could have 200K followers or 200M.
+Odds are the influencer with 200K followers will convert better and want to work with your brand than the one with 200M.

-1. Audience based analytics
+1. Audience-based analytics

 With MightyScout, you can get an overview of an influencer’s audience, engagement, and follower analytics to aid your selection process.